Catalysts/makethings/workshops/robot/README.md

 ## What is role of PWM in controlling servos?
 Take a look on following picture.
 You may see a signal of rectangular form which has 2 characteristics: pulse width and period.

+## How to fix servos (screws are too small)?
+You can use a hack.
+Just make a "tool" which consists from a stick (handle) and a piece of adhesive tape on one end.
+The stick a nut on top of that piece of adhesive tape and put it in place.

+## Robot does not work/move or reboots continously.
+What's wrong?
+Try to check voltage level on the battery.
+It shouldn't be lower than 6 volts, otherwise Arduino may work unstable.

 ![](images/pwm_cycles.png)

 Typically servos are controlled by PWM signal with fixed period.
 By controlling pulse width we can control servo.